Skip to main content

 Research like Klaviyo’s 2024 consumer spending report shows that consumers interact with brands through various channels, including email, SMS, social media, and even in-app notifications.
 Relying on a single channel, like paid advertising, limits your potential reach and risks missing out on customers who have different marketing preferences.

-Of course, taking a multi-channel approach to BFCM promotional messaging doesn’t mean you should do the exact same thing across every channel.
+Of course, taking a omnichannel approach to BFCM promotional messaging doesn’t mean you should do the exact same thing across every channel.
 Every channel can, and probably should, tell its own story in a way that makes your overarching message feel complete.

 You might, for example, send an email unveiling your top BFCM deals early to your most engaged subscribers, while simultaneously posting user-generated content about what’s selling out quickly on Instagram or TikTok.
 Then, cap it off with SMS reminders featuring one-click purchasing links for last-minute buyers.

-Olive oil brand Graza does multi-channel marketing well year-round, but you could do something similar around BFCM to coordinate your channels without making them too redundant during a particularly noisy marketing time for consumers.
+Olive oil brand Graza does omnichannel marketing well year-round, but you could do something similar around BFCM to coordinate your channels without making them too redundant during a particularly noisy marketing time for consumers.

 Graza’s Instagram is filled with delicious recipes, funny videos, helpful tips, and, once in a while, brilliant product unveilings, as in this 3-day sequence: